-Most chemotherapy is given as an infusion into a vein (intravenous), but sometimes as a tablet.
+Most chemotherapy is given as an infusion into a vein (intravenous), but you may have it as a tablet.
 It is given as a course or cycle of treatment, where a combination of chemotherapy is given over a number of days followed by a rest period.
-It is often easier for you to have a Hickman line inserted, which allows all the drugs to be given and blood tests to be taken.
+It is often easier for you to have a Hickman line.
 This is a line that is carefully inserted into a large vein and can stay in place for all your treatment.
+It allows all the drugs to be given and blood tests to be taken.

-The first course of intensive treatment is normally given in hospital but if your bone marrow is then in remission, subsequent treatment can often be started in an ambulatory care/day care unit, although you may have to come back into hospital once the blood counts drop to low levels.
+The first course of intensive treatment is normally given in hospital, but if your bone marrow is then in remission, subsequent treatment can often be started in an ambulatory care/day care unit, although you may have to come back into hospital once the blood counts drop to low levels.